Developer(s) – 1st Playable Productions

 PEGI – 3

 Based on the hit Disney film of 2013, Frozen: Olaf’s Quest is a 2D platforming game centering around the anthropomorphic comic relief snowman Olaf, who despite being a snowman, yearns to experience the summer.
-However, his game makes for a very fleeting experience; not only compared to other games based on existing popular licenses, but compared to the film itself.
+However, his game makes for a very fleeting experience; not only compared to other games based on existing popular licenses but compared to the film itself.

 Graphics – 5/10

-Although the game is set mainly in mainly snowy environment, there is a small basis in level design diversity, sine the settings do sometimes alternated between those and summery settings on beaches, and two levels are even set on a boat in the ocean.
+Although the game is set mainly in mainly snowy environments, there is a small basis in level design diversity, sine the settings do sometimes alternated between those and summery settings on beaches, and two levels are even set on a boat in the ocean.
 However, apart from that, there isn’t a great deal to marvel at in terms of conceptual design, and I think it would only work fractionally better for fans of the film.

 The object of the game is to clear 60 short levels whilst gathering as many collectible items as possible.
 But although I prefer easier more accessible games as opposed to more challenging ones such as Mega Man or Castlevania, I found this title pathetically easy; even for a kid’s game.
 There is no true basis in either legitimate challenge or enjoyable gameplay, and I have played many other games aged 3+ infinitely more engrossing; Luigi’s Mansion and Super Mario 3D World to name but a few.

 Controls – 10/10

 The best thing I can say about this title is that there are no problems with the controls at least.
 There is actually some small basis in innovation with the ability to throw Olaf’s head to collect certain items that are otherwise unobtainable.
 It could be said that the player character moves too slowly, but in a game that has taken an average of one minute to clear each level, I go and that this has little bearing on the overall control scheme.